ProjectDossier/CitationScreeningReplicability/README.md

 - `results-precision_at_95recall.csv` file contains detailed precision@95% recall results for all models and datasets.
 - `results-time.csv` file contains training time measurement results for all models and datasets.

+### Figures

+In order to recreate the figures, run jupyter notebook `notebooks/plotting.ipynb`.